jo-ket/compact-cover-control-card/README.md

 ### Position Control
 - Room-level quick actions (☀️, ⛅, 🌙) control all covers in the room
 - Individual sliders provide fine-grained control
-- Middle position (⛅) is customizable at card, room, or cover level
+- All positions (sun, middle, moon) are customizable at card, room, or cover level
 - Visual gradient indicates current position with blue (closed) to yellow (open) transition

 ## Screenshots